Updated April 19, 2020

-The combination of your name, email, phone number, and DOB will be used to uniquely identify you to the medical practice, which will allow them to determine if you're a new or existing patient.
-If you're an existing patient, your visit will be associated with your existing medical record, held at the practice.
+The combination of your name, email, phone number, and DOB will be used to uniquely identify you to the practice, which will allow them to determine if you're a new or existing patient.

-Your "reason for visit" will be used by the practice to plan accordingly and confirm that the visit is appropriate for them.
+Your "reason for visit" will be used by the practice to plan accordingly and confirm that the visit is appropriate.

-We will use your email address to send appointment confirmations and reminders.
+We may use your phone number and email address to send appointment confirmations, reminders, and other messages related to your visit.

 All web traffic is encrypted is encrypted via SSL.